Tenants escape burning apartment house in Lewiston

 About 7:30 p.m., firefighters inside the building reported finding more flames inside a wall.
 A short time later, fire was found in a ceiling as well.
 Firefighters were cutting into the roof to ventilate heat and smoke and to get at the flames.

-Lewiston firefighters were being assisted by crews from Lisbon and Sabattus.
+Lewiston firefighters were assisted by crews from Auburn, with Lisbon and Sabattus called for mutual aid.
 At about 8:10 p.m., the fire was declared under control.

+Lewiston fire Inspector Paul Ouellette said early Friday morning that the fire started in a first floor rear bedroom, but the cause remained unknown.
+A total of 21 people from three families were displaced by the fire, Ouellette said.
+He said 11 people occupy on the second floor of the apartment house while five people live on the third and first floors.

+Damage to the building was estimated at $100,000.
 The apartment house is between Walnut and Pine streets.
 It was built in 1929 and sold in September 2020.The current owner is listed as Moussa Realty of Lewiston in city records.
-It was not immediately clear how many people lived there.

-Police blocked intersections at both ends of Howard Street, directing traffic around the scene.
+Police blocked intersections at both ends of Howard Street, directing traffic around the scene, while the fire crews battled the blaze.

-A fire inspector was expected to begin searching for a cause once the blaze was brought under control.
+No pets were inside the building when it went up in flames, Ouellette said.

 Comments are not available on this story.